 To get started, download a copy of our Mobile App RFP template to wrap your head around what information is required for this document.

-The Design and Discovery phase of a project helps you and your stakeholders establish goals for your mobile app and understand the business outcomes you aim to achieve.
+The Design and Discovery phase of a project helps leaders and their stakeholders establish goals for their mobile app and understand the business outcomes they aim to achieve.
 At Clearbridge Mobile, we tackle four key areas of product discovery: product strategy, product definition, visualization, and presentation.
 Participating in a Design and Discovery gives those involved the opportunity to meet with development experts and ask questions to clarify their RFP.
 During this process, you can discuss the full breadth of services you require.

-As mentioned above, a Design and Discovery session at Clearbridge will provide you with user journeys, wireframes and mockups.
+As mentioned above, a Design and Discovery session at Clearbridge will provide you with user journeys, wireframes, and mockups.
 These items will allow you to define user experience deliverables, clarify your ideas, and ultimately leave you with a better understanding of how your target audience will interact with your mobile app.
 This information is vital to thoroughly define the functionality of your product as well as getting a better understanding of the project scope.
 As the app development price tag can vary significantly from project to project depending on scope and complexity, having a well-established idea of what features you want to include, and what you are ultimately trying to achieve will give everyone involved a better understanding of your budget, leading to better, more accurate vendor bids.